This condition is when a loss of ovarian function occurs unexpectedly.

 In this condition, abnormal loss of function occurs prior to the age of 40 – it becomes a medical concern.
+If the ovaries fail, they are unable to produce eggs as well as the normal amounts of the hormone Estrogen.

-Normally, the function of the ovaries continue through menopause and typically ends in the early to mid 50′s.
+This can lead to Infertility and other problems.
+The lack of estrogen can be problematic when not treated.
+Normally, the function of the ovaries continue through menopause and typically ends in the early to mid 50’s.

-3 main findings:
+3 main Findings or Symptoms:

 1.)
 Amenorrhea